What is the Diocesean Heating Assistance Program?

 or via phone at 269-381-9800 if you have any questions or need any assistance.

-Both the DHAP and the MEAP programs began operating at CCDOK on January 6th.
-A packet was mailed to all volunteers, parishes, and missions on December 11th with originals of all documents, related procedures, and contact information to support you in your work.
+Both the DHAP and the MEAP programs will begin operating at CCDOK on January 5th.
+A packet was mailed to all volunteers, parishes, and missions on December 1st with originals of all documents, related procedures, and contact information to support you in your work.
 If you do not receive this packet, please contact CCDOK and another will be sent to you.
 If you would prefer to receive any of the forms electronically (via e-mail) contact Kerry Williams using the e-mail or phone above.
 In your e-mail, please specify which forms you would like.